CSSconfNO/2016/README.md

 ## Speakers
 Our talk selection process includes a Call for Speakers (CfS) in combination with some speakers being invited directly.
 We are inspired by CSSconf EU’s [strategies to make biases conscious](http://blog.cssconf.eu/2015/08/15/a-talk-selection-process-explained/).

+## Sponsors
+We want sponsors to help keep ticket prices affordable.
+Does your company want hear more about sponsoring the conference?
+[Get in touch!](mailto:hello@cssconf.no?subject=Let’s talk about sponsoring CSSconfNO).